paduagroup/pol_openmm/README.md

     will generate `field-p-sc.xml`

-4. Use `field-p-sc.xml` and `config-p.pdb` to run OpenMM.
-Since Drude particles are already present in the `pdb` file, it is not necessary for the script to add the Drude particles, although it should also be possible to use the initial `config.pdb` and have OpenMM add the Drude particles with `modeller.addExtraParticles(forcefield)`.
+4. Tun OpenMM using the  `field-p-sc.xml` and `config-p.pdb` as force field and topology.
+Since Drude particles are already present in `config-p.pdb`, it is not necessary to add Drude particles in the OpenMM script, although it should also be possible to use the initial `config.pdb` and have OpenMM add Drude particles with `modeller.addExtraParticles(forcefield)`.

+5. (optional) Add Coulomb damping between charges and induced dipoles, as required to avoid the polarization catastrophe in systems with strong hydrogen bonds or densely-charged ions.
+The following script creates OpenMM code implementing the Tang-Toennies damping function:

+        coulttxml field-p-sc.xml config-p.pdb

+The code generated is to be included in the OpenMM script (the atoms involved have to be identified).

 ## Some points worth mentioning